-What - This policy applies to all forms of Title IX Sexual Harassment, as defined below.
-Allegations of sexual misconduct that do not fall under this policy because they do not constitute prohibited conduct as defined herein, may constitute violations of the College Sexual Misconduct Policy.
+What - This policy applies to all forms of sexual misconduct, as defined herein.
+Allegations of sexual misconduct that do not fall under this policy because they do not constitute prohibited conduct as defined herein, may constitute violations of other College policies, including the Title IX Sexual Harassment Policy.

-When - Reports of Title IX Sexual Harassment may be made to the College at any time.
-The College encourages those who experience or witness the alleged act of Title IX Sexual Harassment to report it immediately in order to maximize the College's ability to respond and conduct a thorough investigation.
+When - Reports of sexual misconduct may be made to the College at any time.
+The College encourages those who experience or witness the alleged act of sexual misconduct to report it immediately in order to maximize the College's ability to respond and conduct a thorough investigation.
 Prompt reporting allows evidence to be preserved, witnesses to be interviewed, and any disciplinary/resolution process to move forward most effectively.
 The ability to investigate a report and take action against a Respondent becomes more limited as time goes on.
 Disciplinary action can generally only be taken against a Respondent as long as that person is enrolled, employed, or otherwise affiliated with the College.
-This does not preclude the College from taking administrative actions against Respondents who are unaffiliated with the College.
+This does not preclude the College from taking administrative actions against Respondent's who are unaffiliated with the College.
 Administrative actions may include, but are not limited to, barring an individual from College property or attending College-affiliated events.

-The College also has a Sexual Misconduct Policy and a Non-Discrimination and Anti-Harassment Policy.
-These policies addresses protected-class based discrimination and sexual misconduct that does not constitute Title IX Sexual Harassment as defined in Section III of this Policy, and other forms of discrimination which are prohibited by the College, but are not violations of this Policy.
-If particular conduct would be prohibited by both this Policy and by the Sexual Misconduct Policy or the Non-Discrimination and Anti-Harassment Policy, this Policy controls.
+The College also has a Title IX Sexual Harassment and a Non-Discrimination and Anti-Harassment Policy.
+These policies addresses protected-class based discrimination and sexual misconduct that does not constitute Title IX Sexual Harassment as defined in Section III of this policy, and other forms of discrimination which are prohibited by the College, but are not violations of this policy.
+If particular conduct would be prohibited by both this Policy and by the Non-Discrimination and Anti-Harassment Policy, this Policy controls.